gauthamvasan/blog/_posts/Musings/2026-07-04-the-emperor-has-no-clothes.md

 </p>

 <p align="justify">
 The thing I came here to learn turns out to be this: there is no secret.
 It's gambling all the way down - insane bets, dressed up as insight.
-The emperor has no fucking clothes.
+The emperor has no clothes.
 These people are not smarter than us.
 </p>

 <p align="justify">